Submit Article

 What Was the Outcome?

-The court ordered that Arbiters pay costs to the 1st defendant in the sum of $8,000 inclusive of disbursements, and pay costs to the 3rd defendant in the sum of $10,000 all in.
-These costs were fixed as fair and proportionate given the short hearing time, the lack of complexity, and the failure of the summonses.
+The court ordered Arbiters to pay costs to the 1st defendant in the sum of $8,000 (inclusive of disbursements) and to the 3rd defendant in the sum of $10,000 (all-in).
+However, the court awarded only a nominal sum of $500 to each of the plaintiffs, who were litigants-in-person.

 Why Does This Case Matter?